Disclaimer: this post is aimed at wedding photographers rather than couples, feel free to skip past if you are looking for my wedding photography.

 Alan spent a large proportion of the time discussing his approach to photographing weddings, what he looks for, how he remains so creative, compositional techniques, how to utilise light, what moves him, how to have empathy for your couples, and much more…

 As Alan says; aim for every image to be good enough to hang on a wall, no supporting images needed.
-Below is one of my favourites from last year, and is typical of the type of image I intend to strive for, full of love & pride.
-This is why I photograph weddings.!

 It was also wonderful to meet such a lovely bunch of photographer’s, with a wide range of experience and approaches, capped off with a great evening meal together.

 Needless to say, I would highly recommend that any photographer attend one of Alan’s workshops if they have the chance.
 Top bloke, amazing wedding photographer and all round nice guy to spend a day with!